Street view of five story building in an urban setting.

 SUSTAINABILITY

 The Black Panther incorporates various sustainable elements into its design.
-7,900 SF of solar panels will be installed on the roof to generate clean energy for the community.
+7,900 SF of solar panels generate clean energy for the community.
 The building design also includes solar shading devices on resident windows to maintain comfortable temperatures with accents of color.
 With dignified, healthy, and inclusive spaces, The Black Panther nurtures the community by providing residents with mixed-use housing and business opportunities.

 This mixed-use development helps empower individuals facing extreme economic and employment barriers to take ownership of their lives by providing safe and accessible housing.